Frequently Asked Questions About Prostate Cancer

-- T1 – the tumor is visible or can be seen with imaging.
+- T1 – tumor is visible or can be seen with imaging.

-- T1c – the cancer was diagnosed from a biopsy due to an elevated PSA lab test.
+- T1c – cancer was diagnosed from a biopsy due to an elevated PSA lab test.

-- T2b – the cancer is found on both sides of the prostate.
+- T2b – cancer is found on both sides of the prostate.

-- T3a – the cancer has spread outside the prostate but not to the seminal vesicles.
+- T3a – cancer has spread outside the prostate but not to the seminal vesicles.

-- T3b – the cancer has spread to the seminal vesicles.
+- T3b – cancer has spread to the seminal vesicles.

-- T4 – the cancer has spread to nearby organs.
+- T4 – cancer has spread to nearby organs.

 The decision to undergo treatment of any kind rests in the hands of the patient, and it is our job as physicians to provide you with the information that will allow you to make that decision.
 When forced to make a difficult decision, we often rely on loved ones, close friends and knowledgeable individuals to help us, but these people do not have to live with the effects of that decision.
 As you weigh the pros and cons of each of the various treatment options, it is very important that you think of how they will affect you.
 Now is the time to be very honest with yourself about what side effects you can and cannot tolerate.

 It is your physician’s responsibility to accurately inform you of the likelihood of side effects of each of the treatment options and the remedies that are available to treat those side effects.
-When faced with a diagnosis of prostate cancer, the first impulse may be to get rid of the cancer at any cost.
+When faced with a diagnosis of prostate cancer, the first impulse may be to get rid of cancer at any cost.
 Unfortunately, once the prostate cancer has been treated and the worry quiets down, the side effects of the treatment can become more bothersome– so you should think seriously about them beforehand.
 Many patients can be managed conservatively with lower grade prostate cancer, but there are some inherent risks with surveillance as well as treatment.
 Make sure that your physician covers all of these treatment modalities with you.
-Guidelines do exist to help patients reach a decision and one such example is the NCCN Guidelines – attach guidelines within the cancer center site here.
+Guidelines do exist to help patients reach a decision and one such example is the NCCN Guidelines.

 If your primary care provider is performing your prostate cancer screening and detects an abnormality in your PSA and/or rectal examination, he or she may refer you to a urologist or to a urology practice for further evaluation.
 When choosing a urologist for your prostate biopsies, you should consider a urologist who deals with prostate cancer on a regular basis.
 Several issues should be considered with you select a physician: